formes20/MpBP/README.md

 page to match their system environment.

-[Miniconda](https://docs.conda.io/en/latest/miniconda.html) is also recommended for Python packages managing.
+[Miniconda](https://docs.conda.io/en/latest/miniconda.html) is also recommended for Python packages management.
 Once the Python and PyTorch is deployed, users can install other requirement packages of MpBP via:

 ```bash